 - Stipend of $80,500 in 2024 with an annual cost-of-living increase

 - Research budget of $18,000 for each year

 - Funding for health and dental benefits for the Fellow (and dependents if applicable), which are provided at no cost to the Fellow

 - One-time relocation allowance

 - Opportunities to develop instrumentation in collaboration with highly-experienced and specialized technical and engineering staff

 - Eligibility to propose as a Principal Investigator for external support

-- Opportunity to gain direct experience in advising graduate, undergraduate students who are recruited for CfA internship and fellowship offerings tailored to their academic level
+- Opportunity to gain direct experience in advising graduate students, as well as undergraduate students who are recruited for CfA internship and fellowship offerings tailored to their academic level

 - Delivering the Clay Fellowship Prize Colloquium (typically scheduled in the Fellow’s second year)